Towards Interpretable Foundation Models for Retinal Fundus Images: Abstract

 \section{Abstract}

 Foundation models are used to extract transferable representations from large amounts of unlabeled data, typically via self-supervised learning (SSL).
-However, many of these models rely on architectures that offer limited interpretability, which is a critical issue in high-stakes domains such as medical imaging.
-We propose \model, a foundation model that is interpretable-by-design in two ways: First, it provides local interpretability for individual images through class evidence maps that are faithful to the decision-making process.
-Second, it provides global interpretability for entire datasets through a 2D projection layer that allows for direct visualization of the model's representation space.
-We trained our model on over 800,000 color fundus photography from various sources to learn generalizable, interpretable representations for different downstream tasks.
-Our results show that our model reaches a performance range similar to that of state-of-the-art foundation models with up to $16\times$ the number of parameters, while providing interpretable predictions on out-of-distribution data.
-Our results suggest that large-scale SSL pretraining paired with inherent interpretability can lead to robust representations for retinal imaging. \keywords{Foundation Model \and Interpretable Model \and Self-Supervised Learning \and Color Fundus Photography.}
+However, many of these models rely on architectures that offer limited interpretability, a critical issue in high-stakes domains such as medical imaging.
+We propose \model, a foundation model that is interpretable-by-design via a BagNet backbone whose small receptive fields generate class evidence maps that are faithful to the model's decision-making process.
+Additionally, \model{} incorporates a $2D$ projection layer during pretraining that enables direct visualization of the representation space, providing a dataset-level view of the learned structure including meaningful clinical clusters as well as potential spurious correlations.
+We trained \model{} on over 800,000 color fundus photographs from various sources to learn generalizable representations for different downstream tasks.
+Our model achieves performance comparable to RETFound, which has $16\times$ more parameters, while providing interpretable predictions on out-of-distribution data.
+These results suggest that large-scale SSL pretraining paired with inherent interpretability can lead to robust representations for retinal imaging.
+Code and pretrained models are available at \href{https://github.com/berenslab/interpretable_FM}{github.com/berenslab/interpretable\_FM}. \keywords{Foundation Model \and Interpretable Model \and Self-Supervised Learning \and Color Fundus Photography.}